 The APPI (Association of Professional Piano Instructors) Festival is held in Golden Valley on a Saturday in mid-April.
 Students are assigned an 8-minute time slot during the day in which to play one or two pieces in front of a judge, who writes positive and constructive comments about the piece(s.)
 Students who participate will receive a ribbon along with the judge’s comments.
 The cost of the event is a non-refundable $16.00 entry fee, and parents are responsible for transportation to and from the event.
 This is a good way to get outside feedback from other area piano instructors on pieces and to have a positive performing opportunity.
 This is a wonderful event for all ages, even the first-year student.
 Students of all ages and abilities are encouraged to participate!

 MMTA (Minnesota Music Teacher's Association) Competition: MMTA sponsors State Contest Preliminaries in late January at Bethel University in Arden Hills.
 If students are selected from the preliminary auditions, they would move on to the finals competition at the University of Minnesota in mid-March.
 Contestants must be students of MMTA members and must choose selections from the current contest list.
 Competition categories include piano, voice, organ, strings, and woodwinds.
 There are eight age divisions in which piano students may compete, ranging from the Pre-Primary division (7 years and younger) through Senior B (19-20).
 The student is assigned their category based on age, not ability level.
 Each student would choose one piece from their age appropriate category that has about 10-12 pieces from which they may select.
-Each round of competition costs $20.00.
+Each round of competition costs around $20.00.

 Over 5000 students enter the State Piano Contest annually.
 Pianists with the highest grades in the contest finals are selected for ensemble performance in the State Honors Concert in May.
 This concert has grown into a gala event involving 700 young performers playing on 20 grand pianos in ensemble groups.

 Students ages 13 and over must pass a one-time theory one exam before they are eligible to compete.
 The theory test will be held in November at Bethel University in St. Paul, and costs around $21.00.